 Forget all the rules.
 Forget about being published.
 Write for yourself and celebrate writing.

-In search of joy, I share some of my fiction here.
+In search of celebration, I share some of my fiction here.

 professional development | writerly things